Exam of English- IELTS

 There are forty questions in the Reading section.
 The question types ranges from multiple choice question to short-answer questions.
 You may face questions asking you to state whether certain assumption is True/False/Not Given.
 You will have questions asking you to match correctly headings, features or sentence closings.
 You will also have questions based on completion of sentence, table, note or summary.
 This is a 60 minutes section.

-The Writing section of IELTS includes two tasks of writing essays or summaries.
+The Writing section includes two tasks of writing essays or summaries.
 Task 1 should have minimum 150 words while Task 2 should consist of a minimum of 250 words.
 It lasts for an hour.

-The questions of this section are initiated by an experienced IELTS educator who judges a candidate's prowess in speaking English.
-It consists of three parts oral face-to-face interaction.
+The questions of this section are initiated by an experienced educator who judges a candidate's prowess in speaking English.
+It consists of three parts of oral face-to-face interaction.
 The test is recorded for further reference.
 It takes a maximum of 15 minutes to complete this test section.

 Listening consists of forty questions and has mixed forms of question like multiple-choice questions, labeling of a diagram or map or plan and completion of forms, notes, table, flow-chart, summary, sentence or short-answers.
 This section contains a transfer time of an additional ten minutes.